open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/index.md

  - Feature releases are to upgrade your sandbox or POCs to give feedback to the community and any potential bugs that the community needs to fix.
  - Stable releases are to upgrade your production environments and share it with your users.

-## 0.13.0 - Feature Release

-OpenMetadata 0.13.0 is a **feature release**.

-**Don't upgrade your production with 0.13.0 feature release**

-Explore 0.13.0 by following up [Deployment guides](https://docs.open-metadata.org/deployment) and please give us any feedback on our [community slack](https://slack.open-metadata.org)

-## 0.12.3 - Stable release
+## 0.13.1 - Stable Release
 OpenMetadata 0.12.3 is a stable release.
-Please check the [release notes](https://github.com/open-metadata/OpenMetadata/releases/tag/0.12.3-release)
+Please check the [release notes]()

 If you are upgrading production this is the recommended version to upgrade.

-## Breaking Changes from 0.13.0 Feature Release
+## Breaking Changes for 0.13.1 Stable Release

+OpenMetadata Release 0.13.1 introduces below breaking changes -

+### Webhooks

+Starting from 0.13.1 , OpenMetadata will be deprecating the existing webhooks for Slack, MSTeams.

+Before upgrading to 0.13.1 it is recommended to save the existing Webhook configs(like webhook url) to use them later.

+We have added Alerts/Notifications , which can be configured to receive customised alerts on updates in OM using Triggers, Filtering Information to different destinations like Slack, MsTeams or even Emails.
+Please use the same webhook config that you had saved from previous version to configure the Alerts Destination after upgrading.

 OpenMetadata Release 0.13.x introduces below breaking changes: